777RND777/headhunter-parser/README.md

-Download chromedriver.exe and move it to project folder.\
+Download chromedriver.exe and place it to the project folder.\
 Download link: https://chromedriver.chromium.org/downloads